Centers of Excellence Frequently Asked Questions

 The eligibility for consideration as a COE is broad.
 When responding to a competitive grant opportunity that offers a COE opportunity, the application must include at least one of the following: State agricultural experiment stations; colleges and universities; university research foundations; other research institutions and organizations; Federal agencies; national laboratories; private organizations, foundations or corporations; or individuals.

-- Agriculture and Food Research Initiative – Foundational Program and Challenge Areas
+- Agriculture and Food Research Initiative – Foundational and Applied Science; Sustainable Agricultural Systems

 - Aquaculture Research